-Sarus Crane is a priority for the IndoChina CEPF, because it is a globally threatened (Vulnerable VU), 'landscape species' which requires species-focused interventions at the landscape scale.
+Sarus Crane is a CEPF priority within the Indo-Burma biodiversity hotspot because it is a globally threatened (Vulnerable VU), 'landscape species' which requires species-focused interventions at the landscape scale.
 The two sites that are the focus of this project support significant (over 300 birds, >20% of the regional population collectively) numbers of Sarus Cranes during the dry season.
 They form the Cambodian parts of a small, connected network of transboundary sites for the species in the Lower Mekong.

-The two sites also support important representative areas of Lower Mekong seasonally inundated grassland - a habitat which has suffered massive conversion to agriculture - and several other bird species of global concern, including Bengal Florican Houbarops bengalensis (Critical, CR; with very recent sightings at BPL), Lesser Adjutant Leptoptilos javanicus (Vulnerable VU, 6 recorded at BPL in 2009), Greater Adjutant L dubius (Endangered EN, 8 recorded at BPL in 2009), Black-headed Ibis Threskiornis melanocephalus (Near-threatened NT, 285 recorded at BPL in 2009 and 16 at KT), Spot-billed Pelican Pelecanus philippensis (NT, 21 recorded at BPL in 2009), Painted Stork Mycteria leucocephala (NT, 398 recorded at BPL in 2009) and 6 at KT) Oriental Darter Anhinga melanogaster (NT, 36 recorded at BPL in 2009), and Asian Golden Weaver Ploceus hypoxanthus (NT, 20 recorded at BPL in 2009).
+The two sites also support important representative areas of Lower Mekong seasonally inundated grassland - a habitat which has suffered massive conversion to agriculture - and several other bird species of global concern, including Bengal Florican Houbarops bengalensis

+(Critical, CR; with very recent sightings at BPL), Lesser Adjutant Leptoptilos javanicus (Vulnerable VU, 6 recorded at BPL in 2009), Greater Adjutant L dubius (Endangered EN, 8 recorded at BPL in 2009), Black-headed Ibis Threskiornis melanocephalus (Near-threatened NT, 285 recorded at BPL in 2009 and 16 at AP), Spot-billed Pelican Pelecanus philippensis (NT, 21 recorded at BPL in 2009), Painted Stork Mycteria leucocephala (NT, 398 recorded at BPL in 2009 and 6 at AP) Oriental Darter Anhinga melanogaster (NT, 36 recorded at BPL in 2009), and Asian Golden Weaver Ploceus hypoxanthus (NT, 20 recorded at BPL in 2009).

-Kampong Trach IBA is located in the district of Kampong Trach of Kampot Province, and includes the communes of Boeng Sala Khang Tboung and Preak Krus.
-Boeung Sala Khang Thoung commune is comprised of 3 villages with a population of approximately 8,096 people (1,727 families, 50% are female) while Preak Krus Commune consists of 4 villages with a population of approximately 9,886 people (4902 families, 50% are female).
-All are Cambodian people and there is no indigenous group.
-A recent social economic survey in sites (ICF, BirdLife, 2008) indicated that most residents are living in poor conditions, making US\$1.5-2.5 per day, per household (\$575 to 900 per household per year).
-Soil quality is poor, being sandy with acid water.
-The majority are dependent on agriculture for their livelihood due to limited alternatives.
+Anlung Pring (aka Kampong Trach IBA) is located in the district of Kampong Trach of Kampot Province, and includes the communes of Boeng Sala Khang Tboung and Preak Krus.
+Boeung Sala Khang Tboung commune is comprised of 3 villages with a population of approximately 8,096 people (1,727 families, 50% are female) while Preak Krus Commune consists of 4 villages with a population of approximately 9,886 people (4902 families, 50% are female).
+All are Cambodian people and there is no indigenous group present.
+A social economic survey undertaken at these sites (ICF, BirdLife, 2008) indicated that most residents are living in poor conditions, earning US\$1.5-2.5 per day, per household (\$575 to 900 per household per year).
+Soil quality is poor, leaching acidic sulphates into the water column if not managed appropriately.
+The majority of people are dependent on agriculture for their livelihood with few alternative livelihood options open to them.
 The two main economic activities are rice production and making Lepironia and bamboo products.
 Most people in these two communes have traditional skills in making handicrafts from Lepironia, but the site is not suitable for Lepironia growth so local people have to cross the border to buy the raw material from Vietnam.
 There is currently no government or NGO assistance to improve and market their product.
-At least one third of households depend on the natural resources of Kampong Trach IBA and the surrounding area for their livelihood, particularly cattle raising, fishing and collecting fire wood (Melaleuca) for cooking.
+At least one third of households depend on the natural resources of Anlung Pring/Kampong Trach IBA and the surrounding area for their livelihood, particularly cattle raising, fishing and collecting fire wood (Melaleuca) for cooking.
 Increasing numbers of people accessing this IBA is thought to result in disturbance to Sarus Cranes and other bird species at the sites.